nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 -------------------------------------
-Xi IoT - Quick Start for AI Inference
+Karbon Services for IoT - Quick Start for AI Inference
 -------------------------------------

-Xi IoT Overview
+Karbon Services for IoT Overview
 ###############

-The Nutanix Xi IoT platform delivers local compute and AI for IoT edge devices, converging the edge and cloud into one seamless data processing platform.
+The Nutanix Karbon Services for IoT platform delivers local compute and AI for IoT edge devices, converging the edge and cloud into one seamless data processing platform.
-The Xi IoT platform eliminates complexity, accelerates deployments, and elevates developers to focus on the business logic powering IoT applications and services.
+The Karbon Services for IoT platform eliminates complexity, accelerates deployments, and elevates developers to focus on the business logic powering IoT applications and services.
 Now developers can use a low-code development platform to create application software via APIs instead of arduous programming methods.

-Xi IoT Trial
+Karbon Services for IoT Trial
 ############

-This Xi IoT Quick Start leverages the Xi IoT Trial.
-The trial is a limited-time, ready-to-deploy implementation of the Xi IoT edge computing platform.
-The Xi IoT Trial provides pre-built applications and data connectors hosted on its own infrastructure.
+This Karbon Services for IoT Quick Start leverages the Karbon Services for IoT Trial.
+The trial is a limited-time, ready-to-deploy implementation of the Karbon Services for IoT edge computing platform.
+The Karbon Services for IoT Trial provides pre-built applications and data connectors hosted on its own infrastructure.
 This instant architecture demonstrates how to quickly develop and test IoT applications in the cloud for seamless deployment to the edge.

 Nutanix has already created the basic infrastructure you need to get started.

-**What's In the Xi IoT Trial?**
+**What's In the Karbon Services for IoT Trial?**

-1. Xi IoT management console, which provides the base for your Xi IoT trial.
+1. Karbon Services for IoT management console, which provides the base for your Karbon Services for IoT trial.

 2. A Starter project that includes: